 - If specific types of boundaries are more appropriate to the material property than others, aligning the good boundary types in the direction of preferred performance improvement would be favorable as demonstrated in Figure 7(c).

 Figure 7.
-Idealized microstructures for a desired material property where (a) the property is stronger in the grain elongation direction or along grain boundaries as opposed to through grain interiors, (b) the property is stronger in a specific crystallographic direction or (c) the property is stronger for certain grain boundary types (white) and weaker for others (black).
+Idealized microstructures for the desired material property where (a) the property is stronger in the grain elongation direction or along grain boundaries as opposed to through grain interiors, (b) the property is stronger in a specific crystallographic direction or (c) the property is stronger for certain grain boundary types (white) and weaker for others (black).

 Practically, it is not possible to realize all microstructures, and properties may also differ crystallographically both within grains and with grain boundary type so that some hybrid structure would offer the best overall performance.
 Furthermore, in nearly all cases, the goal is to improve one property without causing adverse effects on other properties.
 Therefore, a balanced approach must be considered.
 The potential of EBSD to characterize grain orientation, as well as grain boundary misorientation makes it a perfect tool for characterizing the microstructures to make sure that the goals of the microstructure engineering are being realized.
-The automated EBSD systems allow characterization of these aspects of microstructure with statistical reliability.
+The automated EBSD systems allow the characterization of these aspects of microstructure with statistical reliability.

 EBSD is a tool appropriate for the characterization requirements of solid oxide fuel cell research and development, particularly in the characterization of orientation and also grain boundaries in polycrystalline microstructures.
 Moreover, the combination of EBSD with EDS increases the potential of both approaches to fulfill a broad range of materials characterization requirements at the microscopic scale.